jcayuso/ReCCO/README.md

-# ReCCO
+# ReCCO (Reconstruction Code for Cosmological Observables)

-Code for calculation of CMB secondaries (kSZ,tSZ,lensing,moving lens) and CIB, cross-correlations with galaxy surveys and reconstruction of radial velocity and transverse velocity on the lightcone.

-spectra.py generates Cls
-estim.py  processes the Cls to calculate biases and noise to reconstructed velocity fields and provides pipeline for Gaussian simulations.
+List of authors: Richard Bloch, Juan Cayuso, Selim Hotinli, Matthew Johnson, Fiona McCarthy, James Mertens, Moritz Münchmeyer

+ReCCO consists on a collection of tools to calculate CMB secondary anisotropies (kSZ,tSZ,moving lens, CMB lensing) and reconstruct cosmological fields on our past lightcone (radial velocity fields and transverse velocity field).

+The code is written in python ( use version '3.8.5' or above).
+Some important dependencies are:

+1) CAMB  version '1.3.0' or above
+2) pyfftlog
+3) healpy

+See User_guide.ipynb to learn how to use the code.
+See "Insert paper link here" for an in depth description of the reconstruction framework.

-Future update:
+Future updates:

--user guide
--fully integrate remote dipole and remote quadrupole reconstructions (basic functions in remote_spectra.py)
+- Add intrinsic contributions to the remote dipole (effective velocity field)
+- Add remote quadrupole field
+- Add accesibility to accuracy parameters